sanjirhabib/cproxy/README.md

 ```

 This code base uses a bash script called cheader in root directory
 to generate the c header files automatically.
-If that does't on your system
+If that does't work on your system
-keep the pregenerated header files in include/ and comment out calles to cheader
+keep the pre-generated header files in include/ and comment out calles to cheader
-in all the Makefiles
+in all of the Makefiles

 It uses two libraries called cstr and cnet which are included in this source.